Emotionally Handling Unemployment

 Dealing with Redundancy - Part 5 - Finding a New Job

 Once your redundancy is dealt with and any retraining has been undertaken you will probably need to find a new job.
-This can seem daunting, particularly if you have not had to look for a new
+This can seem daunting,

-read more
+read more »

 photo shows close of up a man's feet on a tightrope high above office buildings